Marketeq Digital

 Lack of trust in auto-payments

-because they weren’t notified about extra fees on time.
+Mostly because users weren’t notified about extra fees on time.
 They needed timely updates to avoid surprise charges.

 Defining success, collaborating with the PM

 Developers and the client loved using untitled UI as the design system.
-It helped in saving time and money.
+It helped in saving time, effort and money.

 100% success